TrainMover: An Interruption-Resilient Runtime for ML Training: Evaluation

-\sysname delivers the best performance among all approaches, maintaining a training efficiency of 0.93 when running the GPT-39.1B model with a distributed optimizer.
+\sysname delivers the best performance among all approaches, maintaining a training efficiency of 0.99 across all models with and without distributed optimizer.
 In comparison, the efficiency drops to 0.68 when using Megatron-LM per-iteration checkpointing.
-This table highlights that even in high-frequency (10-minute) rebalancing scenarios, \sysname loses no more than 10\% of performance, making it a robust and efficient solution.
+This table highlights that even in high-frequency (10-minute) rebalancing scenarios, \sysname loses no more than 0.1\% of performance, making it a robust and efficient solution.

-\mypar{Unexpected Failure Handling. } \sysname can effectively handle unexpected failures.
-For the Medium and 2.7B models without the DO enabled, \sysname achieves the best performance among all baselines.
-This is because, when a failure occurs, \sysname overlaps the NCCL instantiation time, warmup time, framework initialization and state transmission.
-In contrast, Megatron-LM executes all components sequentially after rebooting, resulting in \sysname having 1.46× less downtime.